-Originally from Panama City, Florida, I graduated from Florida State University with a BS in Sociology and Psychology.
+Originally from Bay County, Florida, I graduated from Florida State University with a BS in Sociology and Psychology.
 I then completed my Phd in Neuroscience under the mentorship of Dr. Karen Berkley at Florida State University.
 During my graduate career my primary research focus involved investigating peripheral contributors to endometriosis-associated vaginal hyperalgesia (increased pain from a stimulus that normally provokes pain) in a rat model of endometriosis.
 To do this, I incorporated a unique method of behavioral psychophysics to assess changes in vaginal nociception (the neural process of encoding noxious stimuli), immunohistochemistry, and mass spectrometry.
 Specifically, my PhD dissertation examined the roll of endometrial cyst innervation, vaginal innervation, and prostaglandins in endometriosis-induced vaginal hyperalgesia in the rat model.

 I joined the Stanford department of Anesthesiology, Perioperative Pain and Medicine as a National Institute of General Medicine (NIGMS) T32 postdoctoral trainee in 2015.
 Towards the end of this two year training period, I applied for and was awarded a K99 Pathway to Independence Award by the National Institute of Child Health and Human Development (NICHD).
 For this award (100% effort), I am targeting reactive aldehyde metabolism as a treatment strategy and diagnostic biomarker for endometriosis and its associated pain.

 Some of my continued research interests and projects stemming from my time in Dr. Karen Berkley’s lab include the involvement of the endocannabinoid system in endometriosis and its associated pain, the influence of reproductive status and menstrual/estrous stage on pain, and sex differences in pain.